plastikfan/XLDPlusPlus/README.md

 Use the *-WhatIf* switch argument

 - Dry-run the operation, to see which files would be converted during the batch process.

+#### ~ Command alias

+An alias has been defined the *Convert-Audio* command as *cvaudio* for further convenience so the generic example shown previously could be invoked as:

+> cvaudio -source '/Volumes/Envy/Music/HI-RES' -destination '/Users/Plastikfan/Music/HI-RES' -from "wav" -to "flac"

 ### And finally ...